-The IFRS financial statements are subject to rigorous controls in the production and review leading up to publishing.
+The International Financial Reporting Standards ("IFRS") financial statements are subject to rigorous controls in their production and review leading up to publishing.
 The actuarial liabilities are produced using best practice actuarial practices that are subject to independent review with the financial statements subject to internal review and external audit review.
 The financial statements are subject to external audit and are presented to the Board for sign-off prior to publishing.